jessicaw9910/2021_nyc_mayor/README.md

 ## 2021_nyc_mayoral_webscraper.py

 This is a Python script designed to allow you to input the relevant URL and number of rounds of ballots processed to obtain a CSV file of the results.
-For the URL, be sure to remove the round number suffix at the end of the address added once the total number of rounds tallied is provided.
+For the URL, be sure to remove the round number suffix at the end of the address.

 For the June 30 results, the following 	would be the relevant inputs: